Duke Aiona: Electoral history

-Aiona and Governor Linda Lingle became Hawaii's first Republican administration to win a second term, and they won with the largest margin of victory in any gubernatorial race in the history of the state.
+Aiona and Governor Linda Lingle became Hawaii's first Republican administration to win a second term, and they won with the largest margin of victory in any gubernatorial race in the history of the state until his own loss to Josh Green in 2022.
 Aiona ran to succeed Lingle as governor in 2010, but lost to Neil Abercrombie; he ran for governor again in 2014, losing to Democrat David Ige.
 In 2022, Aiona ran for governor a third time.
 He won the Republican nomination but was defeated in a landslide by the Democratic nominee, lieutenant governor Josh Green.